-Vintage tractors in the U.S. have significantly risen in terms of popularity, likely stemming from the nostalgia of those in the agricultural industry.
+Vintage tractors in the U.S. have significantly risen in terms of popularity in recent years, likely stemming from the nostalgia of those in the agricultural industry.
 The collection of these vintage agricultural machines is a popular hobby amongst farmers and people who enjoy the purr of an old engine.
-Brands, such as John Deere, have been bought, used, sold, and collected for decades, but where did this all start?
+Tractors from brands everywhere, including John Deere, have been bought, used, sold, and collected for decades, but where did this all start?

 Developing Innovative Tractors for Over 175 Years

-Nowadays, John Deere is known for its award-winning innovations, due to the company’s long history in the industry.
-The most important moments in John Deere history date back all the way to 1837, when John Deere, a blacksmith in Grand Detour, IL, wanted to make farmers’ jobs easier.
+Nowadays, John Deere is known for its award-winning innovations thanks to the company’s long history in the industry.
+The most important moments in John Deere’s history date back all the way to 1837, when John Deere, a blacksmith in Grand Detour, IL, wanted to make farmers’ jobs easier.
 To this day, John Deere still manufactures equipment with this same purpose in mind – to help customers improve productivity.

 What Kind of Equipment Does John Deere Produce?

 Key moments in the history of John Deere heavily revolve around all kinds of equipment.
 Since developing the first steel plow in 1837, John Deere has continued to produce vehicles that change the industry.
 Here are some of the key standout points.

 - 1910s: John Deere introduced planters, as well as buggies, wagons, grain drills, haymaking, and harvesting equipment to its product lineup in 1912.
 In 1918, while building a tractor to be sold for under $700, John Deere purchased the Waterloo Gasoline Engine Company.
 This tractor was eventually built and known as the John Deere Waterloo Boy N.

 - 1920s: John Deere introduces its first combine to the market in 1927.